Using Marijuana to Fight the Heroin Epidemic is A Bad Idea.

 Marijuana Used to Combat Heroin Addiction by Neurobiologist

-At the Icahn School of Medicine at Mount Sinai neurobiologist Dr. Yasmin Hurd has just made public data she collected data from studies conducted from a small pilot group of men and women that shows marijuana, could reduce cravings and withdrawal symptoms in heroin users.
-The finding were published in Trends in Neuroscience in an article entitled “Cannabidiol: Swinging the Marijuana Pendulum From ‘Weed’ to Medication to Treat the Opioid Epidemic.”
+At the Icahn School of Medicine at Mount Sinai, neurobiologist Dr. Yasmin Hurd has just made public data she collected data from studies conducted from a small pilot group of men and women that shows marijuana, could reduce cravings and withdrawal symptoms in heroin users.
+The findings were published in Trends in Neuroscience in an article entitled “Cannabidiol: Swinging the Marijuana Pendulum From ‘Weed’ to Medication to Treat the Opioid Epidemic.”

-An article detailing the results of the study can be found here in it’s entirety.
+An article detailing the results of the study can be found here in its entirety.
 This article states several shortsighted claims for the legitimacy of the use of marijuana to fight the heroin epidemic.
 We will dispute each individually:

 “Opioids are much more dangerous, in part because of the potential for overdose”

 While it is true that you cannot overdose and die fro marijuana, the use of one addictive drug to fight another will only prolong active addiction.
-Treatment for heroin addiction though the use of licensed drug and alcohol treatment centers has been proven to be much more successful.
+Treatment for heroin addiction through the use of licensed drug and alcohol treatment centers has been proven to be much more successful.

 “Cannabinoids could have long-lasting therapeutic effects”